 Osteomyelitis is inflammation of a bone caused by an infectious organism.
 Osteomyelitis commonly affects the long bones that form the knee joint and is considered a medical emergency as the infection can spread to other areas of bone or the knee joint itself (septic arthritis).

 Infective bursitis is inflammation of a fluid filled sac (bursa) outside the knee joint.
-The sac in front of the kneecap (prepatellar bursa) is particularly susceptible to infection in those that regularly kneel, as bacteria can enter the area through a lesion in the skin.
+The sacs in front of the kneecap (prepatellar or infrapatellar bursa) are particularly susceptible to infection in those that regularly kneel, as bacteria can enter the area through a lesion in the skin.

 Lyme disease is a bacterial infection (Borrelia borgdorferi) transmitted by ticks.
 If the infection spreads to the knee it can trigger an inflammatory response in the joint, which is termed Lyme arthritis.
 The knee is the most commonly affected joint but multiple joints can be involved at the same time (oligoarthritis).
 In contrast to septic arthritis, Lyme arthritis may not cause significant knee pain.